gekart/mnlgxd-units/README.md

 ## unit structure

 Units are kept each in its own folder with their own separate makefiles.
 By keeping multiple units in this project, you are effectively sharing the logue-sdk among them.
 Assign a slot to each unit's project.mk in order to automatically upload it to the synth.
+Slots are numbered 0-15.

 ## makefile

-A global makefile is located at the top level directory, that will execute each individual unit's makefile.
+A global makefile is located at the top level directory.
+Specify the names of your units by adding a blank separated list to the unit variable.
+Make will then execute each individual unit's makefile.